peterjinweigu/School-Projects/Letter Mutation/documentation.md

 ```Java
 Queue<String> queue
 ```
-We will use a queue to store the current words that we have traveled to.
+We will use a Queue to store the current words that we have traveled to.
 ```Java
  ArrayList<String> dictionary
 ```
- We will use an arraylist to store the list of the words.
+ We will use an ArrayList to store the list of the words.
 ```Java
 ArrayList<String> visited
 ```
-We will use another arraylist to store the visited words.
+We will use another ArrayList to store the visited words.

 ### Algorithm
 When we traverse from `a` to `b`, we want our search to resemble a breadth-first-search.